Blue-Nile-Tech/.github/profile/README.md

 # Blue Nile Tech

 Welcome to **Blue Nile Tech**'s GitHub repository.
-We specialize in providing innovative technology solutions to help businesses thrive in the digital age.
+We provide innovative technology solutions to help businesses thrive in the digital age.

 ## About Us